thindil/nimalyzer/doc/available_rules.rst

   rule's check.
 * forStatements is the name of the rule.
 It is case-insensitive, thus it can be set as *forstatements*, *forStatements* or *fOrStAtEmEnTs*.
+* checkType is the type of checks to perform on the `for` statements.
+Proper values are: *all*, *iterators*, *empty*.
+Setting it to all will perform all rule's checks on statements.
+Iterators value will check only if the `for` statements use `pairs` and `items` iterators.
+Empty value will check if the `for` statements doesn't contain only a `discard` statement.

 Disabling the rule
 ------------------